joemoose/dungeoneers.d20/docs/play.md

 !!!
 Tip

-	Think about not only what your character is capable of but also how you would approach a problem.
+	Consider not only what your character is capable of but also how you would approach a problem.
 Use all of your character’s resources.

 ### Critical Success and Failure